 An instruction manual for using a USB-connected GameCube adapter with Project 64 is provided below:

-- It would be best to buy a GameCube controller adapter that connects through USB.
+- Buying a GameCube controller adapter that connects through USB would be best.
 These adapters are available online and at a few gaming retailers.

 - Put the adapter on your computer’s USB port after you have it.

 - Install the driver for the adapter.
 Installing the driver requires following the directions that came with the adapter.
 Download the driver and the adapter from the manufacturer’s website.

 - Install the Project64 Nintendo 64 emulator after downloading it.